coandco/log-exporters/README.md

 this is most easily done via their respective package managers (via `apt-get install sqlcipher`, `brew install sqlcipher`, and the like).
 On Windows, the sqlcipher.exe executable is most easily built on a system with Docker via https://github.com/coandco/docker_build_windows_sqlcipher.

+signal_desktop.py also requires Python 3.8.10 or higher, because the SQLite3 format used by Signal Desktop is incompatible with the sqlite3 module that comes in versions lower than that.